 A small organisation that regularly punches above its weight, Action for M.E. is leading, with others, a growing community working to create real change on the scale so urgently needed at a local, national and international level.
-Our 2016 – 2021 strategy sets out how we meet need now to improve the lives of people with M.E. while taking action to secure change for the future.

 We are currently underrepresented by men, non-binary and black and minority ethnic people in our workforce and would particularly welcome applicants from these groups.

 Action for M.E. supports the Women in Business Charter: Bristol.
 The Charter recognises and supports the work of Bristol Businesses to create workplaces that are gender equal.

 *This page has been created to inform people about our organisation's potential working and volunteering opportunities.
 We do not require the services of recruitment agencies regarding recruitment.*